How extraordinary people become that way?

 - Self – Consider who you want to become and start “acting like that person” – or in other words, fake it till you made it.

 - Social – Think about how you must interact with people in order to achieve the best outcomes.
-I need to improve on this area myself since I can be too strict and demanding when dealing with others.
+I need to improve in this area myself since I can be too strict and demanding when dealing with others.

 - Skills – High performers build the skills and knowledge they need to deliver their goals.
 So, make sure to block out times for learning, reading, taking courses or receiving coaching.
 And if possible, try to coach others.
 You might be able to strengthen your network as a ‘mentor’ to those younger than you.
-Everyone need a good mentor.
+Everyone needs a good mentor.

 - Service – Think about what you do for others and the difference you make for them.
 The best feeling is the feeling of giving.
 Not’receiving’ that makes us happy, it’s in giving which we will find contentment